North Carolina Mom, Krista Noelle Madden, Charged With Attempted Murder Of Her Infant

-Krista Noelle Madden, a North Carolina mother who claimed that she was kidnapped along with her seven-week-old infant has been arrested for attempted murder after the baby, named Shaylie was found at the bottom of a local ravine.
+Krista Noelle Madden, a North Carolina mother who claimed that she was kidnapped along with her 7-week-old infant, has been arrested for attempted murder after the baby, Shaylie, was found at the bottom of a local ravine.

 The Daily Beast says that Madden reported that she and the baby were abducted by masked kidnappers.
 Henderson County Sheriff Lowell Griffin says that they have developed a theory of what really happened.

 “We believe she was thrown over.
-When the child was discovered, the child was out of the car seat, however, the indications lead us to believe the child went over the bank in the car seat and after it hit the ground, subsequently, it rolled out of the car seat.”
+When the child was discovered, the child was out of the car seat, however, the indications lead us to believe the child went over the bank in the car seat and after it hit the ground, subsequently, it rolled out of the car seat,” Griffin said.

-The baby was found with just scrapes and bruises on Thursday night hours after Madden reported that they had been kidnapped by a masked man and woman.
+The baby was found with just scrapes and bruises on Thursday night, hours after Madden reported that they had been kidnapped by a masked man and woman.
 Madden, 35, was arrested Friday morning and is currently being held in Henderson County on a $750,000 bond.

 Madden claimed that she was able to get away from the kidnappers, but they took her daughter, dressed only in a pink onesie with white stripes.
 But four hours later, a woman getting her mail heard the baby’s cries at the bottom of a Henderson County ravine, 30 miles from where the kidnapping was reported.